micedwards/k8s-visualizer/README.md

 Lets assume you have 3 apps in your system, with the labels ```'application': 'app-{1,2,3}'``` and all three live in the 'backend' tier.

-Lets assume your replicationcontroller and service definitions look as follows:
+Lets assume your replicationcontroller and service definitions look as similar to the following:

 Replicationcontroller
 ```